 A vast global conspiracy has been ongoing on for the past seven years, according to Steven Hager, founder of the Cannabis Cup and the first person to organize 420 ceremonies outside Marin County, starting in 1990.

-According to Hager, a secret group he created at the 8th Cannabis Cup, known as The Temple Dragon Crew has been secretly plotting world peace intensively now for seven years.
-During ceremonies, the crew deploys their signature seven rainbow-colored candles decorated with magic sigils, a new rainbow menorah they hope to establish as a symbol for world peace.
-These dragons are dedicated to stopping hate, bigotry and violence with peace magic.
+According to Hager, a secret society he created at the 8th Cannabis Cup has been secretly plotting world peace intensively since birth.
+The society deploys a signature seven-candles altar, a rainbow menorah, they hope can provide a beacon symbol for world peace.

-For years, this crew has worked in secret, appearing only briefly for ceremonies at major counterculture events, but now apparently, anyone can become a Temple Dragon.
-“Yes, says Hager, we have moved our ceremonies to Aspen, Colorado, as part of Abakus magazine and the Grand Lodge of the Pot Illuminati.
-Our flower Cup is in late December and the Munchie Cup in May.”
+For years, this crew has worked in secret, appearing only briefly for ceremonies at major counterculture events, but now apparently, anyone can join and become a Temple Dragon.

 People sometimes ask me why I put so much emphasis on Mt.
 Tamalpais as the spiritual home of 420.

 When our ancient tribal ancestors went to the top of the magic mountain, it was a vision quest to discover themselves.
 Going up is always a good thing, it’s when you feel yourself sinking down you have to be careful.